 Exploring Mount Rainier things to do

 While we didn’t camp that time around, we did spend a lot of time at the park, exploring all the Mount Rainier things to do.
 Our kids are still fairly young, so we didn’t do any long Mount Rainier hikes.
 Rather, we chose shorter ones, which allowed us to see many different parts of the park.
 It also gave the kids a bit of rest as we drove from one hike to another.
+This Mount Rainier map is handy to have if you’re looking to do some driving around the park.

 Established in 1899 and encompassing an area of 369 square miles, Mount Rainier National Park is a favorite camping and hiking destination for Seattle locals.
 It’s really easy to get to from the city.
 Heck, I get a gorgeous view of Mount Rainier on my drive home from work every day!